PySecNinja/rhcsa-lab-9/README.md

 4. Use `systemctl` for all service management
 5. Always verify your work with the validation script
 6. Practice with the timer to simulate real exam pressure
+7. For RHEL 10: Practice Flatpak commands and systemd timers

 ## Troubleshooting